PaoloNardini/atc-terminal/README.md

 - Airlines prefix to planes callsign
 - Different plane models with different performances
 - Planes collision alert
+- Score board based on your performance as ATC operator
 - ... more